verykenny/verykenny/README.md

 <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" width="400" height="300">

 ## I'm a Musician, Singer, Creator, Gamer, and Software Engineer!
-- 🔭 I’m currently working with Out Boulder County, helping with the frontend on the Inclusive Care Directory!
-- 👯 I'm always open to collaborate!
-Please contact me with anything you need a hand with!
 - 💬 Ask me about ...
 Anything! or early music 😄
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: Otters have a pocket that they use to store their favorite rock in.